 - The landing: the position of your hips isn’t the only important aspect on the landing.
 Make sure your back is straight and your torso upright.
 Landing on the box with a rounded back places big strain on your lower back and can lead to injuries.
 A stable upper body will also mean you’re quicker to react and can start the next rep faster.

 - Coming down: Sometimes, the problem lies less on jumping up the box, but on the coming down.
 When working on making your box jumps as efficient as possible, think about where you’ll take your rests and how you’ll come down the box so, as soon as both feet touch the ground, you’re ready to start the next rep.

 Rebounding box jumps mean jumping back up the box as soon as your feet touch the ground.
 This minimises the time spent on the ground and makes reps faster.
 Any break you take is done at the top of the box.

 To rebound a box jump, you can either step back to the edge of the box or, from your landing position, jump backwards to the ground with both feet at the same time.
 As you bend your knees to absorb the landing on the floor, you simultaneously set up to initiate a new jump.

 While rebounding might be faster, it can lead to a bigger risk of injury and it’s advised this technique is only used in competition, where every second matters.
 Jumping backwards of a raised surface places a lot of stress on the joints, and so should only be tried by experienced and competent athletes.

 Because box jumps are a less skilled compared to muscle ups or handstand push ups, many athletes perform them with little care.
 Common faults include bad landing, rounded backs, scraped shins or strained calves and Achilles tendons.

 The most common cause of injury is, however, rebounding.
 Use these principles to prevent injuries during rebounding box jumps:

-- box jump: Photo courtesy of CrossFit Inc.
+- dani speegle box jump over: Photo courtesy of CrossFit Inc.